Vehicle Carriers Class Action

 Did you pay to ship a car or other equipment on wheels by ocean freight from an overseas location to Canada between February 1, 1997 and December 31, 2012?
 If so, your legal rights could be affected.

-Class action lawsuits have been brought across Canada against 20 international Ro/Ro shipping companies.
+Class action lawsuits have been brought across Canada against 20 international Roll On/Roll Off shipping companies.

 Those lawsuits allege that people or companies in Canada who paid for international Vehicle Carrier Services, including as part of the cost of the purchase or lease of a new car, may have overpaid for the cost of those services between February 1, 1997 and December 1, 2012 (the Class Period).